ethx42/midicontroller/README.md

-# MIDI Controller Project with Teensy 3.6
+# MIDI Controller with Teensy 3.6

 This project is designed to work with the [Teensy 3.6 development board](https://www.pjrc.com/store/teensy36.html).
 The code allows the Teensy to function as a MIDI controller, interfacing with various audio/video software and hardware.